See what grounded writing looks like — then make it yours.

 Before you review this rewrite

-DraftProof mitigates AI-detection risk and shows you a reviewable draft to learn from — then edit it with your own specifics.
+DraftProof shows you a reviewable draft that grounds weak passages with real specifics — learn from it, then edit it with your own content.

 It is not a "make it pass" button.
 A residual estimate is expected: AI detectors score token predictability, which even strong, human-grounded writing can trigger.